Mixed precision iterative refinement for linear inverse problems: Filtering Analysis of Iterative Refinement

 \subsection{Mixed precision IR on the Tikhonov problem}

 We now turn to the determination of the filter factors of IR when computing in multiple precisions.
 We extend the result of Theorem \ref{thm1} to the case when the $k^{th}$ iterate and its corresponding filter factors are to be computed in up to three precisions.
-When discussing computations in mixed precision we match the convention of recent works, e.g., \cite{Higham1,Higham22}, by using the notation
+When discussing computations in mixed precision we parallel the convention of recent works, e.g., \cite{Higham1,Higham22}, by using the notation

 to represent the three precisions used.
 Here, Pr$_3$ denotes the highest precision that is used in residual updates, Pr$_2$ denotes the `working precision' used for linear systems solves, and Pr$_1$ denotes the precision used to represent the preconditioner $M$.
 In Section \ref{sec5} we define the precisions we consider for our numerical experiments.
+We comment that a finite precision error analysis could be considered to better understand the error accumulation from use of three different precisions; such a treatment is beyond the scope of this work.

 \rev{We now consider the reformulation of IR on the Tikhonov problem in mixed precision so as to determine its corresponding filter factors.
 In three precisions the $k^{th}$ solution of \eqref{IR_recursive} may formulated as